FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 As one could see above, using Addition, Subtraction and Multiplication (Intersection), all operations available on Layers / Channels / Masks in Photoshop, one could easily generate all those "Classic" Luminosity Masks one could find in the wild (Wild world of the Luminosity Masks Panels).

-Those with "Sharp Eye" would pay attention to something strange - Midtones Mask 001 is all black.
+Those with "Sharp Eye" would pay attention to something strange: Midtones Mask 001 is all black, see the function below:

-Yet in practice, in all products out there, it is not?
+$$ f \left( x \right) = 1 - x - ( 1 - x )$$

+Yet in practice, in all products out there... it is not?!
 So what's going on?
+[VISUAL EXAMPLE NEEDED HERE]

-Well, what you see above is ideal Masks while Photoshop can not generate them in this quality.
+Well, what you see above is ideal Masks, while Photoshop can not generate them in this quality.
-We'll talk more on those pitfalls and strange behaviour of classic Luminosity Masks (Their generation) in the next writing.
+We'll talk more on those pitfalls and strange behaviour of classic Luminosity Masks (and their generation) in the next writing.

 # Summary
 Now we understood what Luminosity Masks really are, the actual operations and Math behind them.